Why this website ?

 Since 2004, I travel exclusively by bicycle.
 My various journeys allowed me to re-discover some parts of Europe in slow-motion, a continent which I thought I knew because of numerous previous trips, first with my parents and then by train (Inter-Rail).

 Now, I don’t bother for destination and leave for the journey itself.
 I generally decide a global heading and let things happen, according to daily personal wishes, physical condition or prevailing winds.
-At the end of the trip, there isn’t anything else than happiness about the travelled route, lots of pictures, tiredness… and a railway station, where I catch the train back to home.
+At the end of the trip, there isn’t anything else than happiness about the travelled route, lots of pictures, tiredness… and a railway station, where I catch the train back home.

 Inform about travelling by bike